Nevish-302/SeenIt/README.md

 * Password protected login
 * Email confirmation
 * Index page
-  * Click on any of the tabs to view selected type onle
+  * Click on any of the tabs to view selected type only
   * Search on local search to search through already added data
 * Add / Update page
   * Input information in the boxes provided and click on add